ShreeChaturvedi/entropy/docs/benchmarks.md

 ## Metrics

-The summary captures p50 latency in `ns/op` (Google Benchmark `real_time`) because it is stable for microbenchmarks and easy to compare.
-For system-level reporting, consider adding throughput (`ops/sec`) and higher percentiles (p95/p99) if you expand the harness.
+The summary captures per-iteration `real_time` in `ns/op` from Google Benchmark.
+This is the mean time per benchmark iteration.
+If you want distribution stats (p50/p95/p99), run with `--benchmark_repetitions` and update `summarize.py` to read aggregate entries or compute percentiles.

 ## Reporting